Women and Leadership in Open and Distance Learning and Development

 Editorial: Open and Distance Learning for Development: How Can New Technologies and Distance Education Leaders Make an Impact?
 Gaskell, Anne (Commonwealth of Learning (COL), 2017-11)This issue of JL4D continues our popular series on Leaders in Open and Distance Learning (ODL) across the world, and it also includes major discussions of the Sustainable Development Goals (SDGs), and how they can be ...

 Kanwar, Asha; Balasubramanian, K; Wong, Rosanne (Commonwealth of Learning (COL), 2016-08-03)Presented at Koforidua Polytechnic in Koforidua, Ghana, 3 August, 2016 by Professor Asha Kanwar, President and CEO, Commonwealth of Learning.
 Co-written with Dr. K. Balasubramanian, Vice-President, COL, and Rosanne Wong, COL.

-Akhter, Zobaida (2013-11)Women’s access to education must be treated as their fundamental right.
-And it is only through education that they would get the chance to prepare themselves in order to play their roles in nation’s social, economic and ...
+Girls Not Brides: Concern of Distance Learning: Strategies to Prevent Child Marriage and Curse of Dowry: Bangladesh Perspective Akhter, Zobaida (Commonwealth of Learning (COL), 2019-09)Women’s access to education must be treated as their fundamental right.
+And it is only through education that they wo uld get the chance to prepare themselves in order to play their roles in nation’s social, economic ...